marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Fix language namespace on missing string
+* TWEAK: Add action in the reset button
 * TWEAK: Prevent potential error when using Price Based on Country Lite
 * TWEAK: Allow clicking on links in the layer header description
 * TWEAK: Add an error when no choice is selectable for a layer.
 E.g. when all the choices in a layer are out of stock